Giuliodori/duilio/README.md

 </p>

 # DUILIO F4 — Motion Control Board
-**After the wheel, real motion control.**
+The wheel is already there.
-Turning simple motor drivers into reliable, coordinated motion systems.
+**Duilio turns motor drivers into real motion control.**

 In robotics and mechatronics, the real challenge is not driving motors, but turning simple motor drivers into reliable, coordinated and safe motion systems.